 Their garments are made of a premium Modal blend, an ultra-soft, velvety smooth fabric that feels amazing against your body because we know how comfort is the main factor during pregnancy!

 Petit from Poa's rich black items is dyed-through Eco Color technology which is a lot less resource-intensive than the conventional dying process.

-Petit from Poa's Ethical sourcing;
+Petit from Poa's Ethical sourcing

 They use only Lenzing’s TENCEL™ Modal, the preferred sustainable choice when it comes to modal because of the more ethical closed-loop production process used to create this fiber.
 TENCEL™ fibers are mainly manufactured from beech wood and are certified as biodegradable and compostable.
 It has also received the USDA BioPreferred designation.

-Petit from Poa's Corporate responsibility;
+Petit from Poa's Corporate responsibility

-The company strives to make all their processes as minimally damaging to the environment as possible, using only one GOTS-Certified Organic Cotton Label per item in order to minimize waste and energy use.
+The company strives to make all its processes as minimally damaging to the environment as possible, using only one GOTS-Certified Organic Cotton Label per item in order to minimize waste and energy use.
 They clearly go the extra mile by shipping all their products plastic-free, in 100% biodegradable packages.

 Girlfriend Collective started with the primary goal of being as transparent and as eco-friendly as possible.
 It is from there that they’ve created their selection of sustainable clothing, including the key pieces they’ve designed for expecting mamas.
 Their maternity clothes include an ultra-lightweight Seamless Maternity Legging made of recycled fishing nets (a.k.a. recycled nylon), as well as bike shorts and 2 nursing bra options.

-Girlfriend's Natural or organic fabrics & materials;
+Girlfriend's fabrics & materials

 Girlfriend Collective’s maternity garments are made from recycled fishing nets and other waste that would otherwise wind up in the oceans or landfills.